imixs/imixs-workflow/src/site/markdown/administration.md

 	       <item name="typelist"><value xsi:type="xs:string">workitem</value></item>
 	       <item name="namfrom"><value xsi:type="xs:string">FROM USER ID</value></item>
 	       <item name="namto"><value xsi:type="xs:string">NEW USER ID</value></item>
+	       <item name="keyreplace"><value xsi:type="xs:boolean">false</value></item>
 	</document>

+If the job item 'keyReplace' is set to 'true' then the old user id will be removed.

-If a workitem has the item '_$private_" set to _true_ the workitem will be ignored by the job.
+If a workitem has the item '_private_" set to _true_ the workitem will be ignored by the job.
 This is useful for personal workitems which should not be delegated to the deputy.
 E.g. 'personnel file' or a 'application for leave'.

 ### Migration